Emergence via non-existence of averages: Introduction

-where $\mathcal M_{\mathrm{erg}} (f)$ is the set of ergodic probability measures of $f$.
+where $\mathcal P_{\mathrm{erg}} (f)$ is the set of ergodic probability measures of $f$.
 In \cite{BB}, the quantity of the right-hand side of \eqref{eq:0401} is called the \emph{topological emergence} of $f$ at scale $\epsilon >0$, and its complexity and connection with metric emergence were deeply investigated.
-Conformal expanding repellers and hyperbolic sets of conservative surface diffeomorphisms are important examples on which the inequality in \eqref{eq:0401} is strict (\cite[Theorem A]{BB}).
-See also Remark \ref{rmk:0403b}.
+Conformal expanding repellers and hyperbolic sets of conservative surface diffeomorphisms are important examples for which the inequality in \eqref{eq:0401} is strict (\cite[Theorem A]{BB}).
+Note that there is no inclusion relationship between $\mathcal A_x$ and $ \mathcal P_{\mathrm{erg}} (f)$ in general (see examples below), and so is between pointwise and topological emergences.
+A basic property for pointwise and metric emergences is the following (its proof will be given in Section \ref{s:pre}). \begin{lem} Let $f: M\to M$ be a continuous map on a compact manifold $M$.
+For any $\epsilon >0$ and Borel set $D\subset M$ of positive Lebesgue measure,

-\begin{remark} Unlike the similarity in definition, the properties of metric emergence and pointiwse emergence are in strong contrasts.
+\end{lem} We summarize the differences between metric/topological and pointwise emergences: unlike the similarity in definition, the properties of these emergences are rather in strong contrast.
 Firstly, recall that if $f$ has infinitely many sinks, then its metric emergence $\mathscr E_{\mathrm{Leb}}(\epsilon )$ diverges in the limit $\epsilon \to 0$ (\cite[Claim 1.13]{Berger2017}).
 On the other hand, it is obvious that for such dynamics $f$, the pointwise emergence is trivial (i.e.~$\mathscr E_x(\epsilon )=1$ for any $\epsilon >0$) on the basin of the sinks.
-Similarly, Berger and Bochi \cite{BB} constructed many conservative systems $f$ on the annulus with diverging metric emergence (\cite[Section 4]{BB}), while, since the constructed dynamics decomposes the annulus into $f$-invariant circles, one can easily see that pointwise emergence of the conservative system is trivial everywhere.

-Conversely, by virtue of Takens' construction for residual historic behavior (\cite[Section 4]{Takens2008}) and Proposition \ref{prop:0325}, for the doubling map $f$, the pointwise emergence diverges as $\epsilon \to 0$ on a residual subset of the state space.
-On the other hand, because of the unique existence of absolutely continuous ergodic probability measure of the doubling map, the metric emergence is trivial. \end{remark}
+Similarly, in \cite[Section 4]{BB}, many conservative systems $f$ on the annulus with super-polynomially diverging metric emergence were constructed, while, since the constructed dynamics decomposes the annulus into $f$-invariant circles, one can easily see that pointwise emergence of the conservative system is minimal everywhere.
+That is, the inequality in Lemma \ref{lem:0402} is strict for such dynamical systems.
+Conversely, by virtue of Proposition \ref{thm:expanding}, for expanding maps or Anosov diffeomorphisms on a compact manifold $M$, the pointwise emergence diverges super-polynomially fast on a residual subset of $M$, while the metric emergence is bounded because there exist finitely many SRB measures whose basins cover $M$ up to a zero Lebesgue measure set (cf.~\cite{BDV04}).